Explaining Data Subject Access Requests — DSARs

 Source: PII Tools

 Of course, that isn’t all.
-To make complying with DSARs as pain-free as possible, PII Tools software can instantly find all the data related to a specific entity held in any of your storages.
+To make DSAR compliance as pain-free as possible, PII Tools software can instantly find all the data related to a specific entity held in any of your storages.
 Then, using PII Tools’ unique Analytics, you can filter and search for all the information you store related to whoever sent you the DSAR.

-This technology takes all of the headaches and time-wasting out of DSAR searches.
-Your customers are sure to appreciate the quick response with their data, and you’ll appreciate having taken care of the issue as soon as possible.
-And just in case you’re worried PII Tools won’t be able to identify the specific types of data your company stores, just remember their software even goes as far as utilizing built-in OCR to analyze scanned or rotated documents and images.
+This technology takes all of the headaches and time-wasting out of DSAR compliance.
+Your customers are sure to appreciate the quick response with their sensitive data, and you’ll appreciate having taken care of the issue as soon as possible.
+And just in case you’re worried PII Tools won’t be able to identify the specific types of data your company stores, just remember its software even goes as far as utilizing built-in OCR to analyze scanned or rotated documents and images.

 A Pain-Free DSAR Experience